mostafa-shaheen/serverless-rekognition/README.md

 # Serverless App for image recognition
-simple API for the recognition of images using AWS Rekognition on the back-end.
+Simple API for the recognition of images using AWS Rekognition on the back-end.
 Users for this API are other developers.
 The API stores an image, does image recognition on it and returns results to the user in two ways, with :
 1. A callback.
 2. A GET endpoint.